PixelsByLucas/share-stuff/README.md

 ## File Structure

 ### .vscode
-This contains configuration for eslint which works in combination with prittier to format and standardize syntax.
+This contains configuration for eslint which works in combination with prettier to format and standardize syntax.

 ### api
 This directory contains all back-end files.
 The back-end is built with Express and MongoDB.
 A more in-depth README specific to this repository can be found within it.